across-protocol/indexer/README.md

 ### Using a Developer Environment

-This repository is configured to use Docker-Compose to create a development environment with all external dependencies.
+This repository is configured to use Docker Compose to create a development environment with all external dependencies.

 #### Starting the Environment